anywhichway/jovial/README.md

 # Updates (reverse chronological order)

+2016-03-04-28 v0.0.26 Eliminated chrome-proxy since NodeJS v6.0 supports Proxy now.
+Also fixed errors uncovered as a result where set handlers were not returning true in Proxy.

 2016-03-03-14 v0.0.25 internals complexity reduction and README update, no functional changes

 2016-03-03-04 v0.0.24 credit card validation modified from RegExp to Luhn algorithm, ability to enhance types using functions added.